jhammann/jquery-navScroll/README.md

 ### Version 1.1.1

 * [Bugfix] Clicking on `<a>` tags without a leading `#` in the href attribute now navigates you to the actual path and won't return an error.

+### Version 1.2.0

+* Added the option to enable scrollSpy which gives nav items an *active* class when you scroll past their sections.